Uh-oh! Warped cover door!

 At this point, I am looking over the resin insert to see if anything needs drilling prior to epoxying in place.
 Why not superglue?
 I want time to adjust the fit as this kit belongs to John Eaton.

-Solder for the wires have been found and the cable and conduit holders need to be drilled.
+Solder for the wires have been found and the cable and conduit holders are drilled with a number 78 (0.41mm - 0.016 inch) bit.
+Sorry for the horrendous macro images!

 The open door also needs to have the latches replaced for the unlocked appearance seen here (see circle):